-Drive an hour or two from Metro Manila and you’ll find yourself in one of the best cities for sunset views, cityscapes, and unadulterated nature panoramas.
-Antipolo City, standing on an inclined part of Rizal, boasts of hillsides which locals refer to as “overlooking,” because of the obvious fact that it does overlook quite a view.
-So if you’re craving for a quick trip with endless nature and metropolis scenes, then you should know about the best overlooking spots in Antipolo.
+Drive an hour or two from Metro Manila, and you’ll find yourself in one of the best cities for sunset views, cityscapes, and nature panoramas.
+Antipolo City, standing on an inclined part of Rizal, boasts of hillsides which locals refer to as “overlooking” because of the obvious fact that they do overlook quite a view.
+So if you’re craving a quick trip with endless nature and metropolis scenes, you should know about the best overlooking spots in Antipolo.

 Hotels and resorts with breathtaking views

 1. Cloud 9

 There’s hardly any competition: Cloud 9 has always been the best spot in Antipolo for overlooking views.
 Visitors and locals agree — the attraction is a consistent contender on everyone’s lists.

 An obvious crowd favourite, Cloud 9 has a way of making you feel like you’re on top of the world.
 With a hanging bridge connecting to its view deck, this hotel in the sky just keeps giving.
 You’ll have a 360° view of the city views from the viewing deck.
 It’s a popular spot for watching the sunset, too.

 It seems as though everyone has heard only good things about Luljetta’s Place Garden Suites.
 Burrowed in the ridges of Antipolo, this dreamy resort prides itself on being the first and only hanging gardens and spa in the Philippines.

 Built to provide guests with an excellent wellness experience, Luljetta’s highlights the natural beauty of Antipolo.
 Its structure was built to embrace the breathtaking sceneries of the city, so you can expect some of the best nature views from up here.